BU-Spark/ml-herbarium/trocr/README.md

 To run the pipeline, please execute the `cleaned_trocr_test.ipynb` notebook in the current (`trocr`) folder.

-> **NOTE:** It is HIGHLY recommended to run the pipeline on a GPU.
+> **NOTE:** It is HIGHLY recommended to run the pipeline on a GPU (V100(16 GB) on SCC is recommended so that multiple models in the pipeline can be hosted on the GPU; smaller GPUs have not been tested).
 Running on the CPU is significantly slower.

 ## Final Dataframe Column Descriptions
 ### Label